KxSystems/docs/docs/wp/multi-thread/index.md

 Another factor to take into consideration when using multi-threading is the distribution of work across the threads.
 This is particularly important when the process is handling a large number of tasks of uneven size.

 The way in which kdb+ splits work between threads depends on which mode of parallel execution is used.
 Both parallel functions use pre-assignment, but with slightly different behavior.
-When using `peach` over two slaves the first slave will get arguments 0, 2, 4… and the second slave gets arguments at position 1, 3, 5… etc.
+When using `peach` over two slaves the first secondary thread will get arguments 0, 2, 4… and the second secondary thread gets arguments at position 1, 3, 5… etc.

 This allocation can be shown in q using the number of slaves and the modulus function `mod`.